 Funding is also received from: members upgrading their membershp for added benefits within the forum community and doctors who list themselves in our Doctor directory.

-All article content within the HysterSisters.com website is editorially controlled by the president, Kathy Kelley with oversight from our Medical Advisory Team.
+All article content within the HysterSisters.com website is editorially controlled by the president, Kathy Kelley.
+Content is reviewed by our Medical Advisory Team on matters that require medical input.
 The moderators (hostesses) within the forum community are volunteers.